bgoonz/docs-collection/github/get-started/index.md

 ---
 title: Getting started with GitHub
 shortTitle: Get started
-intro: 'Learn how to start building, shipping, and maintaining software with {% data variables.product.prodname_dotcom %}.
-Explore our products, sign up for an account, and connect with the world''s largest development community.'
+intro: "Learn how to start building, shipping, and maintaining software with {% data variables.product.prodname_dotcom %}.
+Explore our products, sign up for an account, and connect with the world's largest development community."
 redirect_from:
   - /categories/54/articles/
   - /categories/bootcamp/